Azure/toketi-iothubreact/README.md

 # Contribute Code

+## Contribution license Agreement

 If you want/plan to contribute, we ask you to sign a [CLA](https://cla.microsoft.com/) (Contribution license Agreement).
 A friendly bot will remind you about it when you submit a pull-request.

+## Code style

-If you are sending a pull request, we kindly request to check the code style with IntelliJ IDEA, importing the settings from [`Codestyle.IntelliJ.xml`](https://github.com/Azure/toketi-iot-tools/blob/dev/Codestyle.IntelliJ.xml).
+If you are sending a pull request, please check the code style with IntelliJ IDEA, importing the settings from [`Codestyle.IntelliJ.xml`](https://github.com/Azure/toketi-iot-tools/blob/dev/Codestyle.IntelliJ.xml).

+## Running the tests

+You can use the included `build.sh` script to execute all the unit and functional tests in the suite.
+The functional tests require an existing Azure IoT Hub resource, that yous should setup.
+For the tests to connect to your IoT Hub, configure your environment using the `setup-env-vars.*` scripts mentioned above in this page.

 [maven-badge]: https://img.shields.io/maven-central/v/com.microsoft.azure.iot/iothub-react_2.11.svg